LaunchCodeEducation/java-web-dev-wiki/Class-2-(ControlFlow-&-Collections).md

 ## Announcements

-1. Remind the students to continue working on Graded Assignment #1!
-By the end of class 2, they should be able to complete a significant portion of the project.
+1. Remind students that Graded Assignment #1 is due soon!
+They should be able to complete the project after today's class.
+1. Check with your class Candidate Engagement Manager for any other announcements.

 ## Large Group Time (Instructor)